infinum/dox/README.md

 #### ResourceGroup

-ResourceGroup contains related tags and is defined with:
+ResourceGroup contains related resources and is defined with:
 - **name** (required)
 - desc (optional, inline string or relative filepath)